 That changed in 2013, when the lobby’s long, painful renovation ended with a flourish.
 And over the summer of 2018, the hotel completed the job, resurrecting the hotel’s original entrance on Broadway, installing a Beaux Arts awing to make it a statement and making the lobby even larger and more eye-catching.

 Then the pandemic struck, and the hotel morphed into a temporary homeless shelter.
 Turns out, room renovations were taking place simultaneously.
 In 2022, the hotel reopened for paying guests with a fleet of refurbished rooms that are stylish and fresh.
 But in what seems a hospitality game of whack-a-mole, a chunk of front lobby is once again closed for renovations.
-All is not lost.
-You enter from Broadway through a wide, wood-paneled hallway where can plop on a sofa to check your messages and amuse yourself scanning the wall of wood-and-glass treasure boxes filled with early 20th-century memorabilia like typewriters and top hats that separates the seating area from the elevators.
+(A promised new lobby lounge has yet to materialize.)
+But all is not lost.
+You enter from Broadway through a wide, wood-paneled hallway where can plop on a sofa in what’s left of the lobby and amuse yourself scanning the wall of wood-and-glass treasure boxes filled with early 20th-century memorabilia like typewriters and top hats that separates the seating area from the elevators.

 In short, the Belleclaire has been bumped up more than a few notches to a comfy/contemporary neighborhood hotel with some style.
-We look forward to the return of the full lobby.
+We look forward to the arrival of the lobby lounge.

 Rooms: The exterior oozes history, but inside, the rooms have been yanked into the 21st century by designers Silvia Zofio and Gisselle Cineza.
 The refurbished standard queen-bed room we saw was big enough for two people with pale gray walls, a bed dressed in snowy Frette linens and a wood floor (yes!).
 The bathroom had a tub/shower combo and was surprisingly large.